 - Git is a version control system to manage CARLA repositories.

-- Python3 x64 is the main script language in CARLA.
+- Python3 x64 is the main scripting language in CARLA.
 Having a x32 version installed may cause conflict, so it is highly advisable to have it uninstalled.

-Be sure that these programs are added to the environment path.
-Remember that the path added leads to the bin directory.
+Be sure that the above programs are added to the environment path.
+Remember that the path added should correspond to the progam's

-Get the 2017 version from here.
-Community is the free version.
-Use the Visual Studio Installer to install two additional elements.
+Get the 2019 version of Visual Studio from here.
+Choose Community for the free version.
+Use the Visual Studio Installer to install three additional elements:

 - Windows 8.1 SDK.
-Select it in the Installation details section on the right.
+Select it in the Installation details section on the right or go to the Indivdual Components tab and look under the SDKs, libraries, and frameworks heading.

 - x64 Visual C++ Toolset.
 In the Workloads section, choose Desktop development with C++.
 This will enable a x64 command prompt that will be used for the build.
-Check it up by pressing the
+Check that it has been installed correctly by pressing the

 Other Visual Studio versions may cause conflict.
 Even if these have been uninstalled, some registers may persist.
 To completely clean Visual Studio from the computer, go to